23.02.2026

 1. Empty the Freezer Completely

-3. Clean the Freezer Thoroughly
+1. Clean Thoroughly

-Cleaning is simple: use mild dish soap and wipe the interior with a damp cloth, then dry it thoroughly.
+Simply wipe down the interior with mild dish soap and a damp cloth, then dry it thoroughly.
+A spotless freezer is a happy freezer!

-4. Secure the Doors Properly
+1. Secure the Doors

 Did you like the article?